snowflav-goob/Archipelago/worlds/pokemon_crystal/docs/setup_en.md

   This reduces the possibility of losing save data in emulator crashes.
 - In `Config -> Customize`, enable `Run in background`.
 This will prevent the game from losing connection to the client when tabbed out.
-- Open a Game Boy or Game Boy Color game (`.gb` or `.gbc`) and then navigate to `Config -> Controllers...`.
+- To adjust controller settings, open a Game Boy or Game Boy Color game (`.gb` or `.gbc`) and then navigate to `Config -> Controllers...`.
 This menu may not be available if a game is not already open.
+- Ensure that `Config -> Preferred Cores -> GB in SGB` is disabled.

 ### Configuring mGBA